Most bible scholars agree that Paul’s first letter was to the Galatians sometime during his second missionary journey with Silas:

 Proverbs 9:10 The fear of the Lord is the beginning of wisdom; And the knowledge of the Holy One is understanding.

-Peter as well taught that we should develop a healthy fear of living in sin:
+Peter also taught us that we should develop a healthy fear of living in any willful sin:

 1 Peter 4:17-19 For the time is come for judgment to begin at the house of God: and if it begin first at us, what shall be the end of them that obey not the gospel of God?
 (18) And if the righteous is scarcely saved, where shall the ungodly and sinner appear?
 (19) Wherefore let them also that suffer according to the will of God commit their souls in well-doing unto a faithful Creator.